 Directors have full and free access to officers and employees of Comerica.
 Any meetings or contacts that a Director wishes to initiate may be arranged through the CEO, the Corporate Secretary, or directly by the Director.
 The Directors will use their judgment to ensure that any such contact is not disruptive to the business operations of Comerica and will, to the extent not inappropriate, copy the CEO on any written communications between a Director and an officer or employee of Comerica.

 The Board welcomes regular attendance at each Board meeting of the appropriate representatives of senior management of Comerica as shall be determined from time to time, subject to the Board’s right in all instances to meet in executive session or with a more limited number of management representatives.

 The non-management Directors meet at regularly scheduled executive sessions without management.
 At such sessions, a facilitating Director leads discussions.
-Interested parties may communicate directly with the facilitating Director or with the non-management Directors as a group by sending written correspondence, delivered via United States mail or courier service, to: Secretary of the Board, Comerica Incorporated, 1717 Main Street, MC 6404, Dallas, Texas 75201, Attn: Non-Management Directors.
-Alternatively, shareholders may send communications to the full Board by sending written correspondence, delivered via United States mail or courier service, to: Secretary of the Board, Comerica Incorporated,1717 Main Street, MC 6404, Dallas, Texas 75201, Attn: Full Board of Directors.
-The Secretary will not screen out any such communications but will relay them directly to the facilitating Director, in the case of communications to non-management Directors, and to the Chairman of the Board, in the case of communications to the full Board.
+Interested parties may communicate directly with the facilitating Director or with the non-management Directors as a group by sending written correspondence, delivered via United States mail or courier service, to: Secretary of the Board, Comerica Incorporated, 1717 Main Street, MC 6506, Dallas, Texas 75201, Attn: Non-Management Directors.
+Alternatively, shareholders may send communications to the full Board by sending written correspondence, delivered via United States mail or courier service, to: Secretary of the Board, Comerica Incorporated,1717 Main Street, MC 6506, Dallas, Texas 75201, Attn: Full Board of Directors.
+The Secretary will not screen out any such communications but will relay them directly to the Facilitating Director, in the case of communications to non-management Directors, and to the Chairman of the Board, in the case of communications to the full Board.